cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `log.abbrevCommit`

-If true, makes [git-log(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-log.html), [git-show(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-show.html), and [git-whatchanged(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-whatchanged.html) assume `--abbrev-commit`.
+If true, makes git-log(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-log.html), git-show(1) assume `--abbrev-commit`.
 You may override this option with `--no-abbrev-commit`.

 `log.date`

 Set the default date-time mode for the _log_ command.
 Setting a value for log.date is similar to using _git log_'s `--date` option.
-See [git-log(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-log.html) for details.
+See git-log(1) for details.

 `log.decorate`